Hyperballad: Music video

 During this scene, a three-dimensional shot of Björk lying amongst a mountainous landscape and she sings in a live video.

-The accompanying music video for "Hyperballad" was directed by frequent collaborator Michel Gondry.
+The music video for "Hyperballad" was directed by frequent collaborator Michel Gondry.
 It features Björk as a video game character who runs through an obscure, two-dimensional landscape of pylons before throwing herself off a cliff.
 This sequence, along with several others (including blinking lights and some of herself performing the song), are projected onto a three-dimensional shot of Björk lying amongst a mountainous landscape.

 The video was filmed at Telecine Cell in London, using a motion control system.
 The entire video and all the effects were shot on a single 400 ft roll of film, by multiple exposure and frame-accurate backwinding of the film strip.
 The graphics were shot as a series of secondary exposures using a television monitor, and the flashing lights were created with an LED strip board, also exposed on the same piece of film.
 At Gondry's insistence, no edits were made after the film was exposed; the only post processing consisted of colour correction during the transfer to videotape.

 Björk sings the verses live in the video.
 This new vocal take was later featured in the CD2 of the "Hyperballad" single, and in the 5.1 edition of Surrounded.
 Mike Diver from BBC Music gave it a positive review, saying "its accompanying video is a masterstroke of suggestive simplicity, evocative elegance; that it suits its skittering beats and contorting vocal [...]"